w3c/mathml/docs/accessibility.md

 There are two other important requirements for math accessibility that are similar in some ways to text accessibility:

-* **Navigation** Navigation for text often means moving area by different increments.
-For short inline math, navigation is probably not needed, but as expressions increase in size, navigation to help understand struct is important.
+* **Navigation** Navigation for text often means moving the focus to different areas; maybe even just to the next word.
+For larger math expressions, navigation to help understand structure is important.
 For example, the two point formula for a line is:
 <math xmlns='http://www.w3.org/1998/Math/MathML' display='block'>
     <mrow>
         <mi>y</mi>